iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> Great idea concept, except it does not work in MA.
+Plus, it will only alert you if someone actively states they have tested positive before going out in public.
+Some will see it as a HIPPA violation, even though they consent to saying they've tested positive.
+It doesn't say who, just alerts you to possible exposure.
+Would like to see this accepted nationwide, and notifications for if you're in a "high risked" area, rather than hoping someone claims they're positive and running errands.<br> :date: __2021-03-16 18:29:33__

 > The app stopped checking in a few months ago.
 I tried reinstalling it and that got it to check in, but only once.<br> :date: __2021-03-11 17:46:41__

 > Pointless<br> :date: __2021-03-11 05:52:57__